Kaya (Mijikenda): Wildlife and conservation

 Wildlife in the Kaya Kinodao area has been identified which can be visited as part of ecotourism project.
 187 species of plant, 48 species of bird, and 45 species of butterfly have been identified.
 Colobus monkeys and golden-rumped elephant shrews have also been reported.

 Entry into the forest was dictated by the traditional rules set by a governing body called the ngambi formed by elderly members of the community.
 This governing body was primarily concerned with its management, conservation and utilization of the biological resources in adherence to the traditional beliefs about the sacredness of the forest.
 However, the creation of a central governing body has affected the role of the local elders.

 An ecotourism project was launched in 2001 with funds provided by the Ford Foundation with the objective of generating income for the local people and encouraging ecotourism to help preserve the sacredness of the forests.
 Eleven Mijikenda makaya were grouped together and inscribed as the Sacred Mijikenda Kaya Forests, a World Heritage Site, in 2008 under criteria (iii), (v), and (vi).

+The conservation of the makaya has been a difficult task for the modern day Mijikenda community and other locals, due to environmental threats and a lack of adequate preservation policy.
+One example of this is with the Kaya Mrima in Kwale, which was threatened by a Canadian mining firm that would surely cause irreparable damage to the site.
+Additionally, one of the inadequate conservation policies created is entitled the Antiquities and Monuments Act of 1983, which aimed to protect Kenyan heritage but falls short as it is open to interpretation.
+Still, organizations such as the Coastal Forest Conservation Unit, established by the National Museums of Kenya, have been working to conserve the makaya and garner awareness from the local community.

+The Krapf Memorial Museum in Rabai created a Kaya replica so that non-Mijikenda visitors, who are not allowed to physically enter the makaya, would be able to engage with the historical site at a distance.
+But, the exhibit only lasted from 2001 to about 2003 because it was considered inauthentic.